Page 2: Designing a Project

 - General - a Caption for the point, and unique ID Name derived from the Caption, this is important for managing data, duplications are not accepted within a project so a little creativity may be required in describing point ID Names.
 The Caption and ID Name do not have to be the same; the ID Name can be chosen to match pre-existing database fields.
 The Caption can be dynamically expanded by parsing from a point on another page using <%OtherPointID%>, the Captions will then present what is entered in the other point.
 Point Style enables control of point presentation and use.
 Required prompts the user to enter text and numeric data before leaving the project page; Hard both prompts the user and prevents leaving the page without entering data in the point.
 'Required' and 'Hard' are not responsive to images and other 'binary' data, these can be checked using a Logic point (see Page 4).
 Visible on Page and Include in Data Store are default functions, but can be varied depending on the project.
 Visible on Page is particularly important for Conditional Logic (see Page 4).
 Retain Session Value enables the value of the point(s) to become the default for new sessions, until the value is cleared by exit of project, a time saver in the field;

 - Function - Drop List in this case below, other options are Boolean, Selection, Edit, Date Time, Math, Sketch, Link, Layout, Logic, File, UltraDrop, GPS, Camera, Numpad, Incrementor, Print, Telegram, Formatter, Outlook, Voice, Stopwatch, Event Counter and Slider.
 Each are described on the following pages.
-Please NOTE Mobile Data for Android and Apple iOS do not support Outlook, Voice, Stopwatch, Event Counter and Slider points.
+Please NOTE Mobile Data for Android does not support Voice or Event Counter points.
+Apple iOS does not support Voice, Stopwatch, Event Counter and Slider points.

 - Guidance - the opportunity to include information on use of the data collection point; tap point Caption to view Guidance.
 To assist project users, points that use Guidance could have an asterisk added to the point Caption; the asterisk will not show in the point ID Name.